 This 4 Day Kakadu Katherine Litchfield Tour visits the Big 3 attractions of the Top End.
 Cruise the croc-inhabited waters of the Mary River Wetlands, view the ancient rock art galleries at Ubirr and Nourlangie and marvel at the beautiful Maguk and Katherine gorges.
-This tour is great for families and older travelers that still want to experience a Top End adventure.
+This tour is great for those who are wanting a more comfortable camping adventure.

-Luggage STRICT 10kg in Soft Bag/Backpack & Day Bag (No Suitcases)
+Luggage STRICT 15 kg in Soft Bag/Backpack & Day Bag (No Suitcases)

 Fitness Level: Moderate

-Depending on the season, head out on a morning cruise along the inky waters of Katherine Gorge, or canoe between red rock walls that are up to 70 metres high (both of these activities are optional and at your own expense).
+Depending on the season, head out on a morning cruise along Katherine Gorge, or canoe between red rock walls that are up to 70 meters high (both of these activities are optional and at your own expense).
 This 23 million-year-old landscape was formed by the Katherine River, which flows from Arnhem Land out to the Timor Sea.
-After lunch we head to the beautiful Edith falls for one last refreshing swim in the huge plunge pool before we hit the road back to Darwin, where your adventure comes to an end on arrival.
-(Breakfast & Lunch)
+After lunch head to the beautiful Edith falls for one last refreshing swim in the huge plunge pool before we hit the road back to Darwin, where your adventure comes to an end on arrival.
+(Breakfast)

 Your accommodation on this trip is at private semi-permanent tented campsites.
 However, this isn’t the most basic camping experience, as you’ll have stretcher beds to sleep on.
 You may bring your own sleeping bag or alternatively you can hire a sleeping bag at an additional cost.
 Please note that facilities are shared with other nearby campsites, including toilets and shower blocks, which are a short walk from where we camp.